Zzzzhen1/Funky_Pendulum/README.md

 Two useful shortcuts in VS Code are:
 1. "Ctrl+K then Ctrl+0" to collapse all the codes
-2. "Ctrl+k then Ctrl+J" to unfold all the collapsed part
+2. "Ctrl+K then Ctrl+J" to unfold all the collapsed part

 This can help you to navigate certain part of the code